sherobbedmyboots/malkoo/Training/JavaScript Evasion Techniques.md

 ![](images/JavaScript%20Evasion%20Techniques/image039.png)<br>

-Here is the `eval` function written as an expression that is correctly interpreted when the code executes:
+Here is the `eval` function written as an expression that is interpreted when the code executes:

 ![](images/JavaScript%20Evasion%20Techniques/image040.png)<br><br>